rage/programming-23/data/part-9/4-scope-of-methods.md

 </text-box>

-The methods defined within a class can be hidden in exactly the same way the attributes were in the previous section.
+The methods defined within a class can be hidden in exactly the same way as the attributes were in the previous section.
 If the method begins with two underscores `__`, it is not directly accessible by the client.

 So, the technique is the same for both methods and attributes, but the use cases are usually a little different.
 Private attributes often come paired with getter and setter methods for controlling access to them.
 Private methods, on the other hand, are usually intended for internal use only, as helper methods for processes which the client does not need to know about.